Introduction

 Anya immigrated to the United States in 1994.
 She is now based in California and resides with her family, a dog and many-many cats… perhaps, too many to even count!

-Book Summary
+The First Book Summary

 In this first book, Once Upon a Soviet Child: Piano, Potatoes, and Privations, you will tour Soviet society from the maternity hospital where Anya was born through her high school years in Moscow, Russia.